Finally, hope for a young patient

 When chronic granulomatous disease was first recognized in 1950, little could be done to control the infections that plagued its sufferers, who rarely lived past 10.

 “The disease was first called ‘fatal granulomatous disease,’ which gave a good impression of what happened.
-Prior to good antibiotics … the disease was fatal,” said Stuart Orkin, the David G. Nathan Professor of Pediatrics at HMS, associate chief of hematology/oncology at Boston Children’s, and chair of pediatric oncology at the Dana-Farber Cancer Institute, who has studied the genetics of CGD for decades.
+Prior to good antibiotics … the disease was fatal,” said Stuart Orkin, the David G. Nathan Professor of Pediatrics at HMS and who is affiliated with the Dana-Farber/Boston Children’s Cancer and Blood Disorders Center.
+Orkin has studied the genetics of CGD for decades.

 Over time, doctors learned the lesson they would apply in Brenden’s case: that the way to keep someone with CGD alive is not to let them get sick in the first place.